sujan-hn/APB_master_synthoSphere/README.md

 ![image](https://github.com/sujan-hn/APB_master_synthoSphere/assets/129975786/8c5f793b-3beb-4c01-8a1b-101627b237e9)

 ## GLS Simulation:
-#### The functionality of the PWM generator with variable duty cycle is retained post-synthesis.
+#### The functionality of the APB master bridge is retained post-synthesis.
 Hence the deisgn does not have Simulation-Synthesis Mismatch

 ###### Read_tx